notiphyapp/docs/guide/api/index.md

 ( For complete guide visit [Full Documentation](/docs/server-contak/public2/index.html#send-message) )

 ## NodeClient
-_NodeClient_ is an application deployed locally in your enviroment to encrypt the outbound message from business end before it leaves your network and dispatched to our centralised routing server.
+_NodeClient_ is an application deployed locally in your environment to encrypt the outbound message from business end before it leaves your network and dispatched to our centralised routing server.

 #### Lets say your locally hosted instance is available at
 > https://nodeclient.yourcompany.com